Semantic Edge Detection with Diverse Deep Supervision: Methodology

 \subsection{Multi-task Loss}

-Two different loss functions, which represent category-agnostic and category-aware edge detection losses, respectively, are employed in our multi-task learning framework.
-We denote all the layer parameters in the network $W$.
-Suppose an image $I$ has a corresponding binary edge map $Y=\{y_i,i=1,2,\cdots,|I|\}$.
+Two different loss functions, which represent category-agnostic and semantic edge detection losses, respectively, are employed in our multi-task learning framework.
+We denote all layer parameters in the network as $W$.
+Suppose an image $I$ has a corresponding binary edge map $Y=\{y_i: i=1,2,\cdots,|I|\}$.
 The reweighted \textit{sigmoid} cross-entropy loss function for Side-1 $\sim$ Side-4 can be formulated as